HackBulgaria/Programming101-Java/week08/2.Wednesday/README.md

 Second thing is to think for a simple algorithm which can work for weather prediction.

 And the third thing (the most important one!!!) is how to design the entire tool (software design).

+Recommended way is to do it in groups of three.